LOGOS

 Zecharia Sitchin The Twelfth Planet

 Sumerian culture had no need for coercion and control.
-Through the utilisation of division of labour and economies of scale, a quantum leap in productivity had been affected, releasing substantial amounts of surplus time for leisure, philisophical debate and scientific enquiry.
-Humanity had truly entered the garden.
-The semi-nomadic, itinerant peoples had finally arrived at a place and time where roots could be established.
-Whether the top tier of the temple linking heaven to earth actually contained a living diety is to miss the point perhaps.
+Through the utilisation of scalar economics, a quantum leap in productivity had been affected, releasing a reservoir of surplus time for leisure, engaging in philosophical debate and pursuing scientific enquiry.
+Humanity had truly entered a garden of delights.
+The semi-nomadic, itinerant peoples could sink roots and become established.
+Whether the top tier of the temple linking heaven to earth truly contained a living diety is to miss the point of the trick.
 For the initiate the deity was no more than a personalised metaphor for the project going on down below.

-On considering the nature of this meeting place or “plane of juncture” the Sumerians “represent “Earth and Heaven, the goddess and the god, as appearing to be two, but which are in being, one.
+On considering the nature of this meeting place or “plane of juncture” the Sumerians “represent “Earth and Heaven, the goddess and the god, as appearing to be two, but in meaning are one.
 For, as we know from an ancient Sumerian myth, Heaven (An) and the Earth (Ki) were in the beginning a single undivided mountain (An-Ki), of which the lower part, the Earth, was female, and the upper, Heaven, male.
 But the two were seperated (as Adam into Adam and Eve) by their son Enlil (in the Bible by their ‘creator’, Yahweh), whereupon the world of temporality appeared (as it did when Eve ate the apple).
 The ritual marriage and connubium was to be understood as a reconstruction of the primal undifferentiated state, both in meditation (psychological aspect) for the refreshment of the soul, and in act (magical aspect) for the fertilisation and renovation of nature …. whereby it was also to be recognised that there is a plane or mode of being where that primal state is ever present, though to the mind and eye of day all seems to be otherwise.”

 Joseph Campbell The Masks of God